What Should You Do If Accused of Burglary?

 Filing Motions and Trial Preparation

-If we decide to fight the case, for example, we will investigate and file whatever motions make sense for you in your particular circumstances, and we will try to get the case knocked out before it even goes to trial.
+If we decide to fight the case, for example, we will investigate and file any motions that make sense for you in your particular circumstances, and we will strive to resolve the case before it even goes to trial.

 If it ends up going to trial, then obviously, we're going to aim at trying to convince the jury that you're not guilty.
 Each burglary case turns on its facts, so we have to look at what evidence the prosecutor has that supposedly proves the case against you.

-I remember a case where all they had was my client's fingerprint on the inside of a glove related to somebody who tried to open a door.
+I recall a case where all they had was my client's fingerprint on the inside of a glove related to someone who attempted to open a door.
 They didn't realize the resident was inside, and the person yelled, and the would-be burglar ran away.

 I got that case dismissed at the preliminary hearing because they only had that fingerprint.
 They really couldn't prove that number one; my client was the one who tried to get into the house, and number two, there's case law that says that that fingerprint is not enough.
 So they're going to need more evidence than just that.